vevevedk/vvv-invest/20250516-darkpool-news-collector-deployment.md

 ---

-## Next Steps
+## Next Steps (Updated)
-- Continue monitoring collectors and database for expected data.
-- Troubleshoot dark pool collector if no new data is being inserted.
+- [ ] Wait for market hours to end
+- [ ] Validate data collection after market hours
+- [ ] Implement rate limiting improvements from `20250519-colector-fixes.md`
+- [ ] Monitor logs and validate data collection
-- Use this document as a reference for future deployments and troubleshooting.
+- [ ] Use this document as a reference for future deployments and troubleshooting.